 Famous London Markets

 One thing that we personally love about London is the amazing markets you’ll find here.
 For a long time, the markets have been a central part of life in London.
-They are the cornerstone of the community and place where you can find unique things and try great food.
+They are the cornerstone of the community and a place where you can find unique things and try great food.

 One of the best food markets you can visit in London is the Borough Market.
 It’s located next to London Bridge and has often been referred to as a foodie’s paradise.
-At Borough Market, you’ll find the best quality of meats, fish and vegetables.
-As well as an array of delicious streets food that you won’t want to pass up.
+At Borough Market, you’ll find the best quality meats, fish and vegetables.
+As well as an array of delicious street food that you won’t want to pass up.

 A second market you should make time to check out within London is Camden Market.
 Camden Town Market is a diverse community market of creative sellers, street food traders and independent stores next to the Regent’s Canal.
 It has become one of the popular markets in London due to its unique alternative style.
 You’ll be sure to find some interesting treasures while you are here.